stackedboxes/romualdo/doc/design.md

           that for hashing purposes, all names should be the FQN.
             * The scanner doesn't know about those, though!
 Looking like an AST-based approach would be better here, too!

-    * Add a zero byte to the hash computation.
-This a single byte with all bits set to zero, not a string with an ASCII "0" character.
+    * Add a zero byte to the hash computation (this is a single byte with all bits set to zero, not a string with an ASCII "0" character!).
+        * This zero byte is there to disambiguate between two consecutive tokens that could be interpreted as a single different token.
+For example, this makes sure tokens `else` and `if` are hashed to a different value than the single token `elseif`.
+(My implementation of `codeHasher` always generates separate "else" and "if" tokens, so this example is more theoretical than practical!)

+**Notes from my `codeHasher` implementation:**

+* We always generate separate "else" and "if" tokens (with the corresponding "end" tokens for each "if").
+* Binary operators always emit "(" before and ")" after them, so that the right precedence is maintained.
+Notice that the parentheses in the source code are not represented in the AST, so we need to do that when reconstructing the source code for hashing.
+A side effect is that removing or adding redundant parentheses to the source code does not change the hash (quite nice if works as I hope; kinda scary, too).

 Note that by taking into account only the tokens, we allow changes to formatting and comments (which do not affect the generated code).

 MD5 should be a good choice here.
-It should be fast enough and security is not a concern here.
+It should be fast enough and security is not a concern here. (**IDK**, probably going with SHA-256 just for ultra-paranoia about collisions).

 For global variables, it's similar in concept, but with one tricky detail.
 We want to take into account the variable name and type and ignore the initializer